Akira Aoyama: Education

 Akira Aoyama was born in Iwata, Shizuoka Prefecture, Japan, in 1878.
-After elementary school there, he moved to Tokyo to study at the middle school, which would later become Hibiya High School, and at First High School, which would later become the first and second years of the University of Tokyo.
+After elementary school there, he moved to Tokyo to study at the middle school, which would later become Hibiya High School, and at the First Higher School, a university preparatory school that would later be merged into the University of Tokyo as the College of Arts and Sciences.
 In 1903, he graduated from the University of Tokyo, with his major in civil engineering.
 He became a Christian at the influence of Kanzo Uchimura who was teaching at the university.

 Panama Canal

 Upon graduation from the university, Aoyama went to the U.S. with an introduction letter by one of the university professors to William Hubert Burr who taught civil engineering at Columbia University.
 Burr at that time was on the Isthmian Canal Commission, and recommended him to work on the Panama Canal.

 Aoyama first worked for the railroad in Panama.
 He then worked as a land surveyor for the canal construction, later becoming a leader of one of the surveyor teams, the only known Japanese who contributed to the canal construction.
 In 1911, he made a home leave to Japan, but never returned to Panama, due to the souring relationship between U.S. and Japan.